Openhab-Nodes/website/content/en/developer/addons.md

 [Go 1.10+](https://golang.org/) is required.

 See https://code.visualstudio.com/docs/languages/go for the Visual Studio Code extension.

+Clone the repository at https://www.github.com/openhab-nodes/addon-go.

+Command line: Change to the desired example directory and start with `go run src/main.go`.
 {{< /md >}}
 			</tab-body-item>
 			<tab-body-item >
 {{< md >}}
 A C++17 capable compiler like g++7, clang or others is required.
 The buildsystem is [CMake](https://cmake.org/).

-Because C++ does not have a package manager, additional libraries like for networking https://github.com/Qihoo360/evpp are downloaded via a bootstrapping script.
+Additional libraries like for networking https://github.com/Qihoo360/evpp are downloaded during build.

 See https://code.visualstudio.com/docs/languages/cpp for the Visual Studio Code extension.

+Clone the repository at https://www.github.com/openhab-nodes/addon-cpp.

+Command line: Change to the desired example directory and start with `cmake -S . -B build && cmake --build build --target addon --config Debug && ./build/addon`.
 {{< /md >}}
 			</tab-body-item>
 			<tab-body-item >